new genuary: introducing vicki king | read | i-D

 What do you stand for?

-Mental health awareness, redistribution of wealth, equality and respect for all marginalised people.
-Having a ton of empathy and compassion for everybody; specifically for those who may have differing struggles would fix a lot of cracks in society.
+Mental health awareness, redistribution of wealth, equality and respect for all marginalized people.
+Having a ton of empathy and compassion for everybody — specifically for those who may have differing struggles — would fix a lot of cracks in society.
 I'm a huge believer that creativity is a healing force and that there is strength in vulnerability.

 What are your hopes and dreams for the future?